 The ATLAS magnet system includes a central solenoid, barrel toroid and two end-cap toroids servicing the muon spectrometer.
 The magnet system comprises stations of pumps maintaining insulation vacuum for the four cryostats; a cryogenic plant for supply of liquid helium; proximity cryogenics enforcing helium circulation on the cold masses; two power converters for energizing the solenoid and toroids and their electrical circuits with switchers, bus-bars and diod-resistor units for absorbing the stored energy in the case of a slow dump.
-For guaranteeing a long-term trouble-free operation of the magnet system as the magnets themselves are rather stable in performance.
+For guaranteeing a long-term trouble-free operation of the magnet system a thorough maintenance and consolidation plan id needed for the conventional part of the system as the magnets themselves are rather stable in performance.
 In cryogenics the work continues on the commissioning the new 10kL solenoid storage dewar.
 After resent successful commissioning the system of toroids is now equipped with a modern safety system.
 In the meantime, the magnet team is preparing the maintenance activities planned for the winter stop 2017 as well as the more voluminous consolidation activities during the next LHC long shutdown which will start in December 2018.